 87/100 Video - "A View to a Kill" - Duran Duran (1985)

 A band known for its hooks and looks, "A View to a Kill" by Duran Duran was just another grand video to add to its growing repertoire

 Recorded as the theme for the James Bond film of the same name, the clip is stylish and slick, featuring the boys playing roles as spies and assassins while lurking around the Eiffel Tour.

-low budget 80's cheese of the clip, especially the "flying camera getting shot out of the sky" effect.
+I love the low budget 80's cheese of the clip, especially the "flying camera getting shot out of the sky" effect.